weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 19.

 (see Exercise S for terminology).
 (Uniqueness follows from Exercise 4.)
-Hint: For each pe X and each positive integer n, let V,(p) be the set of all g€ E with d(p,q) <1/n.
+Hint: For each pe X and each positive integer n, let V,(p) be the set of all g \in  E with d(p,q) <1/n.
 Use Exercise 9 to show that the intersection of the closures of the sets f(Vi(p)), f(V2(p)), ..., consists of a single point, say g(p), of R!.
 Prove that the function g so defined on X is the desired extension of f.